 Upon hearing the news of Jones’ death, Rosey Grier, the lone surviving member of the Fearsome Foursome, wept.
 (He speaks about him here with Rich Eisen of the NFL Network.)

-The initial reason for death is listed as national causes.
+The initial reason for death is listed as natural causes.

 The man credited with the coining the term “sack” and whose patented — and now illegal — use of his hands to assault opponents in the helmet became the title of his 1996 autobiography wasn’t known to be vocal about possible brain damage he may have received, or any medical treatment he may have sought.